A faraway view of Kaseya Center, home of the Miami Heat

 The Heat really are Miami’s glamour team, and in good times or bad, you can expect their home arena to be filled whenever the Heat are home.

-And Kaseya Center doesn’t become the center attention just on Heat game nights, as major concerts and other events routinely come to the building each year.
+And Kaseya Center doesn’t become the center of attention in Miami just on Heat game nights, as major concerts and other events routinely come to the building each year.

-Kaseya Center is a new name.
+Kaseya Center is the result of a recent name change.
 For the first 20 years of the building’s existence, it was known as AmericanAirlines Arena, and then for a short while as FTX Arena before the naming sponsor company’s ignominious collapse.
 A new 17-year agreement gives hope that the arena will finally have a name that sticks around for a while.

 Whatever the name is, the glitz involved in watching a Miami Heat game or any other event at the downtown arena should remain the same.